 Supplemental magnesium has also shown to treat the symptoms of pain.
 Patients suffering from diseases like fibromyalgia often complain of elevated levels of pain owing to magnesium deficiency.
 Magnesium is also found to be useful for anesthesiologists to use in various methods of pain management.
 Supplemental magnesium has also been known to help with chronic lower back pain, premenstrual cramps, migraines, etc.

-As mentioned before, magnesium is most commonly found in bones.
+Magnesium is most commonly found in bones.
 It is of utmost importance to maintain bone density and formation.
 It enhances the body’s absorption of calcium and vitamin D, the main elements of the bone structure.
 As you grow older, the need for magnesium for bone health becomes clearer, and the more intake you have of magnesium, the greater your bone density.
 Conditions like osteoporosis in postmenopausal women are often managed, if not treated, with magnesium supplements.

 Does Magnesium Make You Sleepy?